Client API

 Unpulsed Stats

-The stats that are accumulated between pulses is accessible through this call.
-Get the unpulsed clicks, keys, download (in bytes), upload (in bytes) and uptime (in seconds).
+The stats that are accumulated between pulses are accessible through this call.
+Get the unpulsed clicks, keys, download (in bytes), upload (in bytes), and uptime (in seconds).

 HTTP Request